українська федерація йоги

 Literal translation: Mantra is “the instrument (or place) of thought.”

-The purpose of the mantra depends on the tradition.
-The task of the mantra in classical yoga is to awaken the chosen one: the psychological state or feeling associated with the mantra.
+The purpose of a mantra depends on the tradition.
+The task of a mantra in classical yoga is to awaken the chosen one: the psychological state or feeling associated with the mantra.

 We have created a section on the site dedicated to mantras.